megastep/makeself/index.md

     * **`--xz`** : Use xz instead of gzip for better compression.
 The xz command must be available in the command path.
 It is recommended that the archive prefix be set to something like '.xz.run' for the archive, so that potential users know that they'll need xz to extract it.
     * **`--lzo`** : Use lzop instead of gzip for better compression.
 The lzop command must be available in the command path.
 It is recommended that the archive prefix be set to something like `.lzo.run` for the archive, so that potential users know that they'll need lzop to extract it.
     * **`--lz4`** : Use lz4 instead of gzip for better compression.
 The lz4 command must be available in the command path.
 It is recommended that the archive prefix be set to something like '.lz4.run' for the archive, so that potential users know that they'll need lz4 to extract it.
+    * **`--zstd`** : Use zstd instead of gzip for better compression.
+The zstd command must be available in the command path.
+It is recommended that the archive prefix be set to something like '.zstd.run' for the archive, so that potential users know that they'll need zstd to extract it.
     * **`--pigz`** : Use pigz for compression.
     * **`--base64`** : Encode the archive to ASCII in Base64 format instead of compressing (base64 command required).
     * **`--gpg-encrypt`** : Encrypt the archive using `gpg -ac -z $COMPRESS_LEVEL`.
 This will prompt for a password to encrypt with.
 Assumes that potential users have `gpg` installed.
     * **`--ssl-encrypt`** : Encrypt the archive using `openssl aes-256-cbc -a -salt`.
 This will prompt for a password to encrypt with.
 Assumes that the potential users have the OpenSSL tools installed.
     * **`--compress`** : Use the UNIX `compress` command to compress the data.
 This should be the default on all platforms that don't have gzip available.
     * **`--nocomp`** : Do not use any compression for the archive, which will then be an uncompressed TAR.
-    * **`--complevel`** : Specify the compression level for gzip, bzip2, pbzip2, xz, lzo or lz4. (defaults to 9)
+    * **`--complevel`** : Specify the compression level for gzip, bzip2, pbzip2, zstd, xz, lzo or lz4. (defaults to 9)
+    * **`--threads`** : Specify the number of threads to be used by compressors that support parallelization.
+Omit to use compressor's default.
+Most useful (and required) for opting into xz's threading, usually with `--threads=0` for all available cores. pbzip2 and pigz are parallel by default, and setting this value allows limiting the number of threads they use.
     * **`--notemp`** : The generated archive will not extract the files to a temporary directory, but in a new directory created in the current directory.
 This is better to distribute software packages that may extract and compile by themselves (i.e. launch the compilation through the embedded script).
     * **`--current`** : Files will be extracted to the current directory, instead of in a subdirectory.
 This option implies `--notemp` above.
     * **`--follow`** : Follow the symbolic links inside of the archive directory, i.e. store the files that are being pointed to instead of the links themselves.
     * **`--append`** _(new in 2.1.x)_: Append data to an existing archive, instead of creating a new one.
 In this mode, the settings from the original archive are reused (compression type, label, embedded script), and thus don't need to be specified again on the command line.
-    * **`--header`** : Makeself 2.0 uses a separate file to store the header stub, called `makeself-header.sh`.
+    * **`--header`** : Makeself uses a separate file to store the header stub, called `makeself-header.sh`.
 By default, it is assumed that it is stored in the same location as makeself.sh.
 This option can be used to specify its actual location if it is stored someplace else.
+    * **`--cleanup`** : Specify a script that is run when execution is interrupted or finishes successfully.
+The script is executed with the same environment and initial `script_args` as `startup_script`.
     * **`--copy`** : Upon extraction, the archive will first extract itself to a temporary directory.
 The main application of this is to allow self-contained installers stored in a Makeself archive on a CD, when the installer program will later need to unmount the CD and allow a new one to be inserted.
 This prevents "Filesystem busy" errors for installers that span multiple CDs.
     * **`--nox11`** : Disable the automatic spawning of a new terminal in X11.
     * **`--nowait`** : When executed from a new X11 terminal, disable the user prompt at the end of the script execution.